- Publisher: Oneworld

-By 1950 approximately 50,000 people had been confined to a specialist facility of the grounds that they were ‘mentally deficient’ or a ‘moral imbecile’ – terms whose definitions were so broad as to encompass anyone outside the social norm.
+By 1950 approximately 50,000 people had been confined to a specialist facility on the grounds that they were ‘mentally deficient’ or a ‘moral imbecile’ – terms whose definitions were so broad as to encompass anyone outside the social norm.
 Following extensive archival research Sarah Wise describes how such a state of affairs developed, casts light on the scandal that ensued, and explores how such attitudes continue to affect today’s social policies.

 A HISTORY TODAY BOOK OF THE YEAR